isimrpickle/sql-queries-/README.md

-# using sql-queries to print information from a real-like hotel database.
+# Using sql-queries to print information from a real-like hotel database.